Ballwizard/lectures/Drills/Combination/Russian Criss-Cross.md

 # Russian criss-cross

-The russian criss-cross is a variant of the criss-cross drill that not only improves passing and team coordination, but adds elements of shooting and finishing into the drill.
+The Russian criss-cross is a variant of the criss-cross drill that not only improves passing and team coordination but adds elements of shooting and finishing into the drill.

-### How to do the russian criss-cross drill
+### How to do the Russian criss-cross drill

-The russian criss-cross drill needs to be done with at least three pairs of three players.
+The Russian criss-cross drill needs to be done with at least three pairs of three players.
 Two pairs are standing on one side of the baseline, one is standing on the opposite baseline.
 The two pairs have three balls, one for the first pair that starts the drill and two for the pair behind (the wing players have them).
 The pair on the other side of the court also has two balls.

 The three players of the pairs are spread out on the baseline (one in the middle and two on the wings).